 Din Tai Fung

 Din Tai Fung is another popular Taiwanese restaurant in Taipei. it is well-known for its different varieties of xiaolongbao both savory and sweet.
-It started in Taipei 1972 and has now branches in more than 10 countries including USA, China, Hong Kong, and Singapore.
+It started in Taipei in 1972 and has now branches in more than 10 countries including the USA, China, Hong Kong, and Singapore.
 It received a Bib Gourmand rating in the Taipei edition of the Michelin Guide.

 - Pork Xiaolongbao NTD110 for 5pcs